Love Dive: Critical reception

 Tássia Assis from NME gave Love Dive a 4 out of 5 star rating, describing the single "Love Dive" as "the definite, luxurious plunge", which despite being "more subdued" than the group's previous single album "Eleven", is a "chaebol crush" that matches the extravagance and confidence that defines IVE.
 Assis then describes the B-side "Royal" as "classy", stating that "not only do [Ive] look expensive, but they also sound expensive", setting the overall tone of the single album as alluring and enticing.
+Uproxx named it one of The Best K-Pop Albums of 2022.

 Commercial performance

 Love Dive debuted at number one on the week 15 issue of South Korea's Gaon Album Chart for the period dated April 3–9, 2022, and went on to top the April monthly chart with 544,339 cumulative copies sold.
-Per the year-end Circle Album Chart, it was the 21st best-selling album of 2022, having sold 861,165 copies overall.
+Per the year-end Circle Album Chart, it was the 21st best-selling album of 2022, having sold 861,185 copies overall.